NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Here are some serving tips:

-• Eat fresh cantaloupe as it is without any additions to experience its delicious, natural taste.
+• Enjoy fresh cantaloupe as is, without any additional ingredients, to savor its delicious, natural taste.

 Safety profile